The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Methodology

 \subsection{Alternative Models Considered}

 In addition to our fiducial CLF model of Equations \ref{eq:phi}-\ref{eq:L_c}, we consider several potential model variants, many of which imply enhanced SFE relative to our fiducial model at low mass scales.
+This is motivated partly by the slight, yet systematic, underprediction of the lensed UVLF measurements in our fiducial model.
 These cases will be discussed further in \S \ref{sec:alt_models}.
 However in the proceeding sections we will often consider a ``flattening model'' as a simple illustrative alternative to compare with our fiducial results.
 In the flattening model, the SFE is assumed to be a constant function of halo mass between $M_{\rm min}$ and a mass scale set by an additional free parameter $M_2$ (see also \citealt{Sun2016}, their ``Model I").
 In \S \ref{sec:alt_models}, we consider further possibilities including models where the SFE is strongly truncated below some mass scale, the scatter in UV luminosity is enhanced at small masses, or where the duty cycle of star formation activity departs from unity.